Civic Events, Awards and Ceremonies

 Council conducts a number of civic events throughout the year.

 Australia Day celebrations are held on 26 January each year at the Burnie Arts and Function Centre.
-The morning ceremony includes a guest speaker, musical items, citizenship ceremony and the announcement of the Burnie Australia Day Awards (Citizen of the Year, Young Citizen of the Year and Community Event of the Year).
-Nominations(PDF, 461KB) close at the end of November each year.
+The morning ceremony includes a guest speaker, musical items, citizenship ceremony and the announcement of the Burnie Australia Day Awards (Citizen of the Year, Senior Citizen of the Year, Young Citizen of the Year and Community Event of the Year).
+Nominations(PDF, 801KB) close at the end of November each year.

 Citizenship ceremonies are hosted regularly by Council on behalf of the Department of Immigration and Border Protection.
 The Mayor conducts the ceremonies where new citizens take their citizenship pledge, and are welcomed into the community.